Qasr al-Basha: 20th century

+Recent decades
-The United Nations Development Programme (UNDP) undertook a project, funded by a grant from the German Development Bank (KfW), for the transformation of Qasr al-Basha into a museum.
-The UNDP built new facilities for the girls school, and restoration of the Pasha's Palace began under the close supervision of the Palestinian Authority Department of Antiquities and Cultural Heritage.
-During the first phase of the project, workers landscaped the museum grounds, installed new doors, windows and gates, and restored the facade of the palace.

-In the second phase of the project, display cases and other appropriate furniture was installed in the museum.
-The Department of Antiquities used them to exhibit some items from their collection, including Neolithic, Ancient Egyptian, Phoenician, Persian, Hellenistic, and Roman artifacts.
-The smaller building in front of the palace was also renovated for use as a gateway to the museum.
+Funded by a German Development Bank (KfW) grant, the United Nations Development Programme (UNDP) converted Qasr al-Basha into a museum.
+After building new facilities for the girls school, restoration began under the supervision of the Palestinian Authority Department of Antiquities and Cultural Heritage.
+During the first phase of the project, workers landscaped the museum grounds, installed new doors, windows and gates, and restored the façade of the palace.
+In the second phase of the project, display cases were installed and exhibitions were held of Neolithic, Ancient Egyptian, Phoenician, Persian, Hellenistic, and Roman artifacts.
+The smaller building in front of the palace became a gateway to the museum.

+Qasr al-Basha was heavily damaged after Israeli bombardment attacks during the Israeli invasion of Gaza as of March 2024.
+In 2024 a group of French researchers convened an enterprise to build an inventory of Palestinian artefacts, so that in the widespread destruction of cultural sites, an archive of some of them could remain.
+"As Israeli bombardments wipe Gaza off the map and our sense of powerlessness grows, what can we do as researchers?" asked Fabrice Virgili, Director of Research at CNRS (Centre National de la Recherche Scientifique).